Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Seasonal Affective Disorder.md

 Similarly, in an early study conducted in Thailand, the prevalence of summer depression and summer blues were 6.19% and 8.25%, respectively, compared with 1.03% for winter depression.
 Only 97 people were included in the study.

 What causes seasonal affective disorder?
 We don’t know exactly what causes seasonal affective disorder.
-Though a few factorsTrusted Source are thought to play a role.
+Though a few factors are thought to play a role.

 It’s possible that people who experience seasonal affective disorder have lower levels of serotonin, or the “feel good” hormone, which helps regulate your mood.
 Because sunlight exposure can impact serotonin levels in the body, winter depression may be brought on by lack of sunlight.